 Data underlying the article "Urban water storage capacity inferred from observed evapotranspiration recession"

-The doi above is for this specific version of this dataset, which is currently the latest.
+The DOI displayed above is for this specific version of this dataset, which is currently the latest.
 Newer versions may be published in the future.
 For a link that will always point to the latest version, please use

-doi: 10.4121/13686973
+DOI: 10.4121/13686973

 Datacite citation style: